 Make The Switch.
 You Won’t Be Disappointed

-I’ve been working on putting together a “best dab rig” article and this is the 7th portable dab rig that I’ve tested.
-I can honestly say that the Dr. Dabber Switch is my most used dab rig other than the RIO dab rig by Stache Products and that’s only because I take the RIO with me on the go.
-The Rio is actually a portable dab rig whereas the Switch is more of a stationary at home use dab rig.
+I’ve been working on putting together a “best dab rig” article, and this is the 7th portable dab rig that I’ve tested.
+I can honestly say that the Dr. Dabber Switch is my most used dab rig other than the RIO dab rig by Stache Products, and that’s only because I take the RIO with me on the go.
+The Rio is a portable dab rig, whereas the Switch is a stationary at-home use dab rig.

-Let me know if you have any questions about the Dr Dabber Switch by leaving a comment down below or hit me up on my contact page.
-Thanks for taking the time to check out my Dr Dabber Switch review and have a great day!
+Let me know if you have any questions about the Dr. Dabber Switch by leaving a comment below or hit me on my contact page.
+Thanks for checking out my Dr. Dabber Switch review, and have a great day!